AbhishekReddySN/netflixgpt/README.md

   - sign in/up Form
   - redirect to browse page

-- Browse page ( Only come s after the Authentication)
+- Browse page ( Only comes after the Authentication)
   - Header
   - Main Movie
     - Trailer in bg